 Wholesale inventories in the US increased 1.3 percent from the previous month in January 2021, following following an upwardly revised 0.5 percent growth in December, a preliminary estimate showed.
 Nondurable goods stocks rose 1.4 percent (vs 0.8 percent in December) and durable goods inventories were up 1.3 percent (vs 0.3 percent in December).
 On a yearly basis, wholesale inventories advanced 0.5 percent in January. source: U.S. Census Bureau

-Wholesale Inventories in the United States averaged 0.36 percent from 1992 until 2020, reaching an all time high of 2.10 percent in May of 2011 and a record low of -2 percent in March of 2009.
+Wholesale Inventories in the United States averaged 0.36 percent from 1992 until 2021, reaching an all time high of 2.10 percent in May of 2011 and a record low of -2 percent in March of 2009.
 This page provides - United States Wholesale Inventories - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-United States Wholesale Inventories - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+United States Wholesale Inventories - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.

 Wholesale Inventories in the United States is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Wholesale Inventories in the United States to stand at 0.60 in 12 months time.
-In the long-term, the United States Wholesale Inventories is projected to trend around 0.20 percent in 2021, according to our econometric models.
+In the long-term, the United States Wholesale Inventories is projected to trend around 0.20 percent in 2022, according to our econometric models.